mate-desktop/mate-desktop.org/README.md

 # TODO

-  * Add more text the homepage.
+  * Add more text to the homepage.
     * Floating MATE logo
     * All the applications, with improved layout.
   * Integrate SocialSharePrivacy